 We are all somehow familiar with that fun Indian holiday that consists of throwing colored powder all around while dancing in the street.
-But, what we don`t all know is that, some planning and preparation is needed in order to have all the possible fun during Holi and avoid any negative experiences.
+Heads-up, some planning and preparation is needed, in order to have all the possible fun during Holi and avoid any negative experiences.

 For that, we did a homework for you – here comes the list of tips on how to prepare for Holi and enjoy it to the maximum.

 Many of the Western countries adopted this Indian tradition just because it looks fun so we can even see Europeans throwing color bombs all around during festivals and parties just like if it was happening in India.

 Looks amazing.
 But what it is actually all about?

 During our trip to India, we were curious about Holi too and it unintentionally happen that the famous holiday was going to fall just on the days when we were going to be in South India.

 Obviously we didn`t want to miss it.
 We were not thinking t0o much about how to prepare for it and what the Holi festival actually is.
 For locals is easy, they already know what to expect but for foreigners, ceirtain things are to be thought of in advance.